 One average mussel has about 5mg of cholesterol.

 One of the beauties of a meal of mussel facts is that, because of its high fat and protein content, it's very satisfying; you won't feel hungry and certainly won't need that bread roll or plate of fries to fill the gaps.

-For most of us, it's the carbohydrate, not the fat, that makes us obese.
+For most of us, it's the refined carbohydrate, not the fat, that makes us obese.

 In any case, by the time you've made that rondje of Zeeland, you'll have burnt it off.
 Twenty to thirty kilometres per day is very easy.